. . .

-If we accept that there exist a number of squares we can't fill completely
+If we accept that a square puzzle can't be tiled completely

 How can we cover as much as possible of the square puzzle surface?

-Of course we prefer a perfect fit, but this seems to be impossible with smaller puzzles (below 102 x 102).
+Of course we prefer a perfect fit, but this seems impossible with smaller puzzles (below 110 x 110).

 In the beginning we hardly believed this could be such a big problem.